Steph & Nath

 Indeed, if I had to sum up Steph and Nath’s wedding using few adjectives, I would say simple but genuinely authentic, humble but highly tasteful, warm and beautiful.

-- Couple session before their big day at the Bullard Creek Farm
+Couple session before their big day at the Bullard Creek Barn

 Before diving into the wedding day, let’s take a minute for the first look and the bride and groom photo session.